The Magi and the Christmas

 However, let's

 see what else is known about them.
-Matthew 2:1 says the Magoi came from the
+Matthew 2:1 says the Magi came from the

 east.
 Most of the world east of Israel all the way to